-Julie had been suffering from debilitating headaches for years.
+Julie is a mother of three and was diagnosed in 2011 with an inoperable Meningioma.
+She had been suffering from debilitating headaches for years.
 After it was getting too painful and no painkiller was helping, Julie asked her GP (General Practitioner) to investigate more in-depth.

 After Julie’s surgery and recovering from all the problems that came from her surgery, it seemed things were going well and life was going back to a more comfortable way of living, she was able to work and even go back to college to get a degree.

 I originally met Julie on my Facebook Group in 2012 and then had the chance to interview her on my ‘Brain Tumour Thursday Radio Show’ in 2014.

 Listen to the segment of our interview in 2014

 After being a person who was looking for support, soon it was Julie giving others support.
 She went on to join the Brain Tumour Support as a Support Group Worker.
 Things were going well.

 Until now!
 Six years on from her original diagnosis, Julie shared that her tumour had started to grow again and she was back on the battlefield to follow the surgeon’s expertise in how they would be treating the new invader.